 - Work closely with relevant field management staff to develop and maintain systems that ensure the safety and security of operating teams when implementing UCT and CFW activities.

 - Ensure compliance with security procedures and policies as determined by country leadership.

 - Proactively ensure that team members and community operate in a secure environment and are aware of policies.

-Accountability to Program Participants
+Accountability to Beneficiaries